rust-lang/rfcs/text/0000-c-unwind-abi.md

 * Unwinding across a "C" boundary is UB regardless of whether one is using `panic=unwind` or `panic=abort`.
-* Unwinding across a "C unwind" boundary is always defined, though it is defined to abort if `panic=abort` is used.
+* Unwinding across a "C-unwind" boundary is always defined, though it is defined to abort if `panic=abort` is used.
 * Forced exceptions behave the same regardless of panic mode.